DZCE-TV: Philippines

 It is broadcast on both Channel 48 on analog terrestrial TV, and on Channel 49 (or LCN 49.01, 49.02 and 49.35) on digital terrestrial TV in Metro Manila; and as a digital subchannel in Baguio, Alaminos, Lucena, Naga City, Cebu City, and Davao, via Net 25 Digital TV.
-This station is also carried by major cable operators in the country led by SkyCable (in Mega Manila, INC TV is available on Channels 20 and 136), Cablelink (Channel 96), SatLite (Channel 100), G Sat (Channel 76), Fili TV (Channel 84), and Cignal (Channel 180).
+This station is also carried by major cable operators in the country led by SkyCable (in Mega Manila, INC TV is available on Channels 20 and 136), SkyTV (Channel 48), Cablelink (Channel 96), SatLite (Channel 100), G Sat (Channel 59), Sky Direct (Channel 17), Fili TV (Channel 84), and Cignal (Channel 180).

 Worldwide

 INCTV has been reaching television audiences on the United States, Canada, numerous Asian and European countries, Australia and New Zealand, as well as the Middle East and North Africa.

 Events

 Recent Events

 In time for the INC Centennial Year, new programs were created for the channel.
 The year 2014, also saw the start of the channel's new tradition - themes for the month, which are also promoted in Net 25 as well since recently.

 From 2014, INC TV became the first Filipino religious TV network, and the third television network — following RPN and PTV — to broadcast its floatable digital clock during the course of the network's broadcast.
 The said move, however, finally abandoned in January 2018, as the network finally transitioned to full High Definition (HD) 16:9 screen ratio.

 In 2015, two DZEM radio programs began to be shown on the channel as well.

 In 2016, INCTV, the newest member of the Anak TV, bagged the most number of child-friendly television program awards (23 in all) in the Anak TV Seal Awards, the biggest for a young channel as this.

 In 2018, the channel's news programming was revamped, and currently several of these are now bilingual to serve the needs of the church's local and international membership.

 On April 16, 2020, INCTV was removed from DirecTV with the reason given that the channel had ceased operations.

 DirecTV's message when INCTV was removed.

 On July 27, 2022, in conjunction with the celebration of Iglesia ni Cristo's 108th anniversary, INC TV unveiled its newest station ID, which features its newest logo and its slogan, "Changing Lives Through God's Words."